terrylinooo/disableautofill.js/README.md

 ---- | --- | ---
-passwordField | - | Dom Element by ID or by ClassName, if not set, disableAutoFill will automaticlly pick up the [**type=password**] field. submitButton | - | Dom Element by ID or by ClassName, if not set, disableAutoFill will automaticlly pick up the [**type=submit**] button. debugMode | false | If true, printing form serialized data in console log instead of submitting. randomizeInputName | true | This plugin will randomize <i><strong>input name attribute</strong></i> by default.
+passwordField | - | Dom Element by ID or by ClassName, if not set, disableAutoFill will automaticlly pick up the [**type=password**] field. submitButton | - | Dom Element by ID or by ClassName, if not set, disableAutoFill will automaticlly pick up the [**type=submit**] button. hidingChar | ● | Character use to hide real password value. debugMode | false | If true, printing form serialized data in console log instead of submitting. randomizeInputName | true | This plugin will randomize <i><strong>input name attribute</strong></i> by default.
 It will restore back to original field name when submitting form.
 This is for preventing auto completion for all browsers (includes third-party auto-completeion extensions) not just for Google Chrome. html5FormValidate | false | Set this option to "true" to enable HTML 5 native form validate ( `required`,`pattern` etc...)